gstamatakis/ANAC-agents/README.md

-#ANAC agents for  Repeated Multilateral Negotiations in Arbitrary Domains Agent
+Agent used in 2017 ANAC for Repeated Multilateral Negotiations in Arbitrary Domains.

-Agent used in 2017 ANAC.

-###Usage
-Simply extend the AgentCore.ThrashAgent (like ThresoldAgent) and implement the AgentAPI interface.
+Simply extend Core.ThrashAgent and implement the AgentAPI interface e.g. BestAgent.java .

-###Strategies
 See Utils.StrategyEnum for available strategies.

-###Search methods
 See Utils.SearchMethodEnum for available search methods.